awurth/FindYourWay/README.md

 10. You will see a google map, the first location's name and hint.
 Click on the map to place a marker on it.
 11. Click on "Validate location".
 Your score will show up on the right of the page.
 Repeat step 10 five times.
 <br/>
-> How to be an admin ?
+> How to be an admin?

 First of all we thought to add a route in order to create an admin user but it is not secured at all. <br/>
 So we have decided that the only way to add it is in the database.
-You just have to create a normal user but with ```ADMIN``` as Role
+You just have to create a normal user but with `ADMIN` as Role

 <br/>